Scalloped Sweet Potatoes (au Gratin)

 Can I freeze this recipe?

-Due to the cream and butter, I wouldn’t.
+Due to the cream and butter in the scalloped potatoes, I wouldn’t freeze.

 Can I make this recipe ahead?